soniaisiganporia/awesome-cassandra/README.md

 - [Docker-Cassandra](https://github.com/nicolasff/docker-cassandra): A set of scripts and config files to run a Cassandra cluster from Docker.
 - [Cassandra & Zeppelin Notebook on Docker](https://github.com/academyofdata/cassandra-zeppelin): Docker-Compose script for Cassandra + Zeppelin setup.
 - [Packer: Cassandra Image](https://github.com/cloudurable/cassandra-image) - Cassandra Image using Packer for Docker and EC2 AMI.
 Covers managing EC2 Cassandra clusters with Ansible.
+- [Cassandra Docker](https://github.com/instaclustr/cassandra-docker) - This is the Instaclustr public docker image for Apache Cassandra.
+It contains docker images for Cassandra 3.0 and 3.11.1.
+- [Cassandra / Elassandra Docker](https://github.com/zegelin/cassandra-docker) - Apache Cassandra and Elassandra docker images.

 - TODO: Container Orchestration
+- [Kubernetes Cassandra Operator](https://github.com/instaclustr/cassandra-operator) - The Cassandra operator manages Cassandra clusters deployed to Kubernetes and automates tasks related to operating an Cassandra cluster.
 - [Running Cassandra on DC/OS (Mesos)](http://thelastpickle.com/blog/2016/05/07/dcos.html) -  This blog will show how to setup DC/OS in the Amazon cloud, how to install Apache Cassandra on a DC/OS cluster, and finally new ways to interact with and Apache Cassandra after it is installed.
 - TODO: Cloud Deployment
 - [How To Setup A Highly Available Multi-AZ Cassandra Cluster On AWS EC2](http://highscalability.com/blog/2016/8/1/how-to-setup-a-highly-available-multi-az-cassandra-cluster-o.html)